kiselblat/bamazon/README.md

 ```
 node bamazonCustomer.js
 ```
-You will then be presented with a series of prompts.
+You will then be presented with a series of guided prompts that give you the choice to view the catalog and make a purchase, or quit.

 ## Overview